EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 The `properties` object may include additional fields as needed, provided they do not conflict with WCMP2.
 These can be used to, for example, support filtering and discovery, provide domain-specific information, and expose identifiers or references relevant to the dataset.

-*Concepts and Parameters*
+*Themes, Concepts and Parameters*

-Discovery metadata can include concepts to describe the meaning and content of a dataset using shared, well-defined vocabularies.
-Concepts provide semantic context and help users, discovery services, and automated systems understand what the data represents.
+In WCMP2, semantic classification of datasets is expressed using the `themes` property.
+A theme represents a grouping of one or more `concepts` that are taken from a controlled vocabulary or knowledge organisation system.

-Concepts are not data values or API query parameters.
-Instead, they describe the scientific domain of the dataset, the type of observations or products, and the physical parameters included in the data.
+Themes are used to describe both high-level classifications (such as scientific domain or observation type) and dataset parameters (such as physical variables).
+In this context, parameters are expressed as concepts using recognised parameter vocabularies.

-Using concepts allows consistent discovery across different datasets and publishers, filtering and grouping in MeteoGate Data Explorer, correct interpretation by external catalogues and AI tools, and alignment with WMO and international standards.
+Together, themes and concepts help users, discovery services, and automated systems understand what the data represents.

-Structure of a Concept Block:
+Structure of a Theme (Concept Block):

-Each concept block consists of:
+Each theme consists of:
 - a list of one or more `concepts`
 - a `scheme` that defines the vocabulary used